AnantLuthra/WebDev-Notes/CSS/readme.md

 - `absolute`: The element is removed from the flow and is relatively positioned to its first non-static ancestor. top/bottom etc. works
 - `fixed`: Just like absolute except the element is positioned relative to the browser window
 - `sticky`: The element is positioned based on the user’s scroll position

+### Z-index property

+- It is kinda like layers in a burger, the uppermost layer will be visible to us, and if we wanna se the below layer we'll have to remove top most layer.